-The Collaborative for Teaching Innovation invites proposals from teams of faculty (2 or more faculty members) to explore pedagogical designs that incorporate technologies to enhance student learning, and that provide data on student learning.
+The Collaborative for Teaching Innovation invites proposals from teams of faculty (2 or more) to explore pedagogical designs that incorporate technologies to enhance student learning, and that provide data on student learning.

 Timing of Funding Opportunities